-The Roux-en-Y gastric bypass is often referred to as simply gastric bypass, and it is often considered weight-loss surgery’s gold standard.
+The Roux-en-Y gastric bypass is often referred to as simply gastric bypass, and it is often considered the gold standard in bariatric surgery.

 The most important factor is that the food stream is rerouted, and this creates gut hormone changes that make the patient feel fuller, suppress their hunger, and reverse the way that obesity often leads to type 2 diabetes.

 As the term “gastric bypass” indicates, this operation reroutes the food stream past much of the patient’s stomach and the initial portion of the small intestine.
 It not only forces a smaller food intake, but it also reduces the amount of nutrients that are absorbed.

 There are two main parts to a Roux-en-Y Gastric Bypass.

 First, A small thumb-sized pouch is made by dividing the rest of the stomach from its top.
 This will hold about an ounce of volume.
 The small pouch allows at any one time just a small portion of food to be eaten.

 Second, there is also a small bowel division with the help of a surgical stapler about 2 feet in length away from the stomach.
 Then, the end of the small intestine is attached to the pouch, called a gastrojejunostomy.
 Attached to the stomach’s remnant is the small intestine’s other end, and this is reconnected to the patient’s intestinal tract.
 This is known as a jejunojejunostomy and allows for digestive enzymes and stomach acids to mix with food.

 The internal incisions are generally closed with sutures that absorb back into the body so that there are no stitches that have to be removed.
 The external incisions are often closed with absorbable sutures.